 “In Nina Renata Aron’s scorching, unvarnished memoir, an addiction story gets spun from the perspective of the helpless partner, the lover too stuck in a dangerous dynamic to find her way out.”—Entertainment Weekly

 “A raw and eloquently unflinching memoir.”—Kirkus Reviews

 About the Author

 Nina Renata Aron is a writer and editor living in Oakland, California.
 Her work has appeared in The New York Times, The New Republic, the Los Angeles Review of Books, and elsewhere.

 “What a marvel this book is, that such a harrowing subject can be rendered with such tenderness.
-Any person who has ever put herself in harm’s way for love will see herself in these pages.
-I have no doubt that this will be one of the best books of 2020.”—Mary Beth Keane, New York Times bestselling author of Ask Again, Yes
+Any person who has ever put herself in harm’s way for love will see herself in these pages.”—Mary Beth Keane, New York Times bestselling author of Ask Again, Yes

 “Balancing extensive research with dazzling, affecting prose, Good Morning, Destroyer of Men’s Souls is both a whip-smart addition to the literature of addiction and an intimate look at the beating heart of codependency.
 I couldn’t put it down.”—Kimberly King Parsons, author of the National Book Award–nominated Black Light